Learning Outcomes

 Unanimous Decisions

 Directors can also make decisions without a formal BM if all eligible directors indicate to each other that they share a common view on a matter (MA 8(1)).
-This allows for flexibility, particularly in smaller companies, where decisions can be documented through a directors' written resolution signed by all eligible directors.
+This allows for flexibility, particularly in smaller companies, where decisions can be documented through a directors' written resolution signed by all eligible directors, or by unanimous agreement evidenced in other ways.
+The key is unanimity among eligible directors; if one director dissents, the decision must be taken at a properly convened meeting.

 Record Keeping